thirumurthis/Learnings/spring/Spring_Basics_to_Security.md

  @Bean
  InitializingBean initializer(UserDetailsManager manager){ //injecting the pointer to the userdetailmanager bean
- // call back interface, this will call the afterproerties on the lambcda
+ // call back interface, this will call the afterproerties on the lambda
     return () -> {
-      // using the builder api, withDefaultPasswordEncoder() is depricated.
+      // using the builder api, withDefaultPasswordEncoder() is deprecated.
       UserDetails thiru = User.withDefaultPasswordEncoder().username("thiru").password("pass").roles("USER").build();
       manager.createUser(thiru);
       UserDetails ram = User.withUserDetails(thiru).username("ram").build();